bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Now, I\'m going to put an event listener on the box that when I roll my mouse over the box, it\'s going to change the inner HTML of this **div** right here.
-We\'re going to add this here, box out event listener.
-When we mouse over the box, we\'re going to change the inner HTML for the heading, the mouse is over the box, so let\'s do that one, box.addEventListener.
+Now, I&apos;m going to put an event listener on the box that when I roll my mouse over the box, it&apos;s going to change the inner HTML of this **div** right here.
+We&apos;re going to add this here, box out event listener.
+When we mouse over the box, we&apos;re going to change the inner HTML for the heading, the mouse is over the box, so let&apos;s do that one, box.addEventListener.
 I guess I should call this box to make this match my slot, addEventListener.
-We\'re looking for a mouseover event.
-Then when that happens, we\'re going to run a function like so.
-We\'ll put the cursor in here and then we\'re going to say, okay.
-When we roll over that box, we\'re going to go get the heading and change its inner HTML.
+We&apos;re looking for a mouseover event.
+Then when that happens, we&apos;re going to run a function like so.
+We&apos;ll put the cursor in here and then we&apos;re going to say, okay.
+When we roll over that box, we&apos;re going to go get the heading and change its inner HTML.
-Remember that\'s a property so we use the equal sign and we\'re going to change it to something like the mouse is over the box.
+Remember that&apos;s a property so we use the equal sign and we&apos;re going to change it to something like the mouse is over the box.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 411.  (###) ~~~~~~~~~~~~~~~~~~~-->